Sri Chinmoy Sydney Series

 Upcoming Races

-Opening the Sri Chinmoy Sydney Series in 2024, step out onto the beautiful tracks and fields of Centennial Park on EASTER MONDAY for a scenic triple-lap Half-Marathon, a 1-lap 7km or 4km options for a cross-country race in the heart of the city.
+Opening the Sri Chinmoy Sydney Series in 2025, step out onto the beautiful tracks and fields of Centennial Park for a scenic triple-lap Half-Marathon, a 1-lap 7km or 4km options for a cross-country race in the heart of the city.
 See why this is the most popular venue for Sri Chinmoy Races in Sydney.

 The start & finish area is alongside the McKay Sports Ground, near the Robertson Rd Gates entrance to Centennial Park.
 Park anywhere along Grand Drive.